jacano/fcm_elixir/README.md

         - Formats trip summaries and segments into a final output string for display.

 ## Testing
-´test´ directory holds the test suite with input files and expected output and unit tests for modules.
+`test/` directory holds the test suite with input files and expected output along with unit tests for modules.

 ## Dependencies
 - Erlang 24 (Ensure binaries are included in the `Path` environment variable)